AJoanBell/week1_challenge/README.md

 1. Marked up html to note what needed doing

-website title <website/> renamed for SEO to >Horiseon search-engine-optimization social-media-marketing online-reputation-management< to capture company name and also the services they offer for when people are googling
+website title <website/> renamed for SEO to >Horiseon SEO< to capture company name and also the services they offer for when people are googling

 Optimised images for SEO.
 Research: https://www.searchenginejournal.com/on-page-seo/image-optimization/